JoshEngels/FLINNG/README.md

 Currently, contributions are limited to bug fixes and suggestions.
 For a bug fix, feel free to submit a PR or send an email.

-Work on a production, supported version with efficient hashfunctions and a completed production feature set is ongoing at [ThirdAI](thirdai.com).
+Work on a production, supported version with efficient hash functions and an extended feature set is ongoing at [ThirdAI](thirdai.com).